 - a.
 Cheating; - b.
-Plagiarism; - c.
-Any form of conduct that seeks to gain, for the student or any other person, an academic advantage or advancement to which any person is not entitled; - d.
+Plagiarism; - Any form of conduct that seeks to gain, for the student or any other person, an academic advantage or advancement to which any person is not entitled; - d.
 Attempting, aiding, abetting, conspiring, hiring, or being an accessory to any act prohibited within this section shall be considered the same as a completion of that/those violation(s). - e.
 This college has an academic integrity policy which governs academic misconduct.
-See Article V, Section 5.92.
+See Article VI, Section 6.92.